A brief history of the Goblin Tribes on the mortal plane of Athien during the Nescienwyn Period

 “A gift expected is a gift undone.”
 Dral Esh, Wise Mother, Vael’nar Grotto

 Their halls remain silent, a monument to indulgence and the cost of forgetting gratitude.
-Those who take the great mushrooms for granted can expect only death.
+Those who take the great mushrooms for granted can expect only to harvest death.

-In desperation, they delved into unexplored tunnels and discovered a vast chamber unlike any other; warm, dry, and filled with a sweet, earthy scent.
-There, sleeping among the stones, was a creature of impossible size: a mole rat, pale as pearl and breathing slow as the world’s own heart.
+In desperation, they delved into unexplored tunnels.
+Caution was not put aside, but tempered to allow for innovation and discovery.
+They uncovered a vast chamber unlike any other; warm, dry, and filled with a sweet, earthy scent.
+There, sleeping among the stones, was a creature of impossible size: a giant mole rat, pale as pearl and breathing slow as the world’s own heart.

 At first, the Goblins feared it, thinking its presence an omen of death.
-Yet they watched as it awoke and went about its rituals, crushing a poisonous tuber against sulfur-coated stalactites before consuming it whole.
+Yet their curious nature compelled them, and they watched as it awoke and went about its daily routine.
+With almost ritual care the mole rat crushed a poisonous tuber against sulfur-coated stalactites before consuming it whole.
+The tubers were plentiful, seeming to become even more common when the conditions in the cavern reduced the mushroom and algae harvests.

-From this, the Goblins learned how to neutralize the toxins within their own failing crops.
-They mixed crushed sulfur into the tubers, baking them into dense, bitter cakes that would sustain them through famine.
-These sulfur cakes became a staple of Goblin cuisine, each Grotto developing its own flavor depending on the minerals of their caverns.
+From this, the Goblins learned how to neutralize the toxins within the tubers.
+Like the mole rat, they mixed crushed sulfur into the tubers, and then baked them into dense, bitter cakes that would sustain them through famine.
+These sulfur cakes became a staple of Goblin cuisine, each Grotto developing its own flavor depending on the exact minerals available within caverns.

-The Naelthra Grotto named the creature Muun’drath, “the Eternal Burrower.”
-The Goblins came to believe that each mole rat carried within it the memory of the earth itself.
-Virtually immortal, existing in harmony with their surroundings.
-Over generations, its kin became companions, guardians, and living symbols of patience and balance.
+The Naelthra Grotto named the mole rat Muun’drath, “the Eternal Burrower.”
+The Goblins came to believe that each mole rat carried within it the limitless knowledge of the earth itself.
+Virtually immortal, existing in harmony with their surroundings, the Goblins had nothing but admiration for the great beast.
+Over generations the goblins sought out the mole rats, and they would become companions, guardians, and living symbols of the balance that the Goblins revered.

 As the Goblins’ understanding of the mole rats deepened, they began to see reflections of themselves within the creatures’ ways.
 Each colony of the mole rats lived apart, yet there existed an unspoken ritual of unity between them.
 In every generation, the strongest and most capable of the mole rats left their birth colony to travel to another.
 It was a migration of strength, a silent covenant of renewal that ensured the endurance of their kind.

-From this, the Goblins conceived the first Trials—tests of might, mind, and spirit designed to emulate what they witnessed in nature.
+From this, the Goblins conceived the first Trials—tests of might, mind, and spirit designed to emulate the wisdom of the mole rats.
 Each Grotto forged its own version of the Trials.
-Some demanded contests of gladiatorial combat, where only blood and strength could decide a victor.
+Some demanded contests of gladiatorial combat, where blood and strength would decide a victor.
 Others sought to challenge endurance, intellect, or even compassion.
-From the Trials, one would rise above the rest—a Goblin chosen to depart from their home, to leave their kin, their families, and their Grotto behind, and carry their strength into the wider world below.
+From the Trials, one amongst them would rise above the rest.
+This Goblin was chosen to depart from their home.
+To leave their kin, their families, and their Grotto behind — carrying their strength to another Grotto.

 To triumph in the Trials was both an honor and a burden.
-The victors were called Originators, figures of respect and reverence who were gifted wealth and esteem within their birth Grotto before being sent away to serve another.
-They were admired, but they would never again belong.
-Among their new kin they would always remain outsiders, symbols of strength, but also of sacrifice.
+The victors were called Originators, figures of respect and reverence.
+They were gifted wealth and esteem from their birth Grotto before being sent away to serve another.
+They were admired by all, but they would never again belong.
+In the new Grotto they would always remain outsiders, symbols of strength but also of sacrifice for the greater good.

-Once each cycle, the Originators gather before the Wise and Beloved Mothers of every Grotto.
+Once each cycle, the Originators selected from the Trial will gather before the Wise and Beloved Mothers of every Grotto.
 It is the Mothers who determine to which Grotto each Originator will go, their destinies chosen by the wisdom of those who speak for all the Deep.
-None could refuse the calling, for to do so was to deny the breath of life itself.
+None could refuse the calling, for to do so was to deny the wisdom of the Muun'drath.
+The great mole rats, who had lived in harmony with the earth since the beginning of time.

 Through this sacred exchange, the Goblins’ society took form.
 The Wise and Beloved Mothers became the stewards of every Grotto, bound by shared purpose but beholden to none.
 Together they preserved the delicate ecosystems of the Deep, each Grotto cultivating its own traditions, rites, and wisdom.
-The Originators, wandering and loyal, became living bridges between these communities.
-Keepers of unity in a world defined by separation.
+The Originators, giving up their homes, became living bridges between these communities.
+Devotees of unity, in a world defined by separation.

 When the New Gods descended and Mideon once again stirred with divine conflict, the Goblins did not rush to pledge allegiance.
 They remembered the lessons of the Prophet and the fall of Druma.
-But they could feel the change in the world, the quiver of soul energy, the shift in the currents of death and rebirth.
-It was not curiosity that drew them upward again, but recognition: the balance was breaking.
+They had not forgotten the false promises of gods and paradises.
+But they could also feel the change in the world.
+The quiver of untamed soul energy, the shift in the currents of death and rebirth.
+It was not curiosity that drew them upward again, but a recognition: the balance was breaking.

 And so they emerged from the Deep once more.
-Unseen and overlooked by the other tribes, they move through shadow and silence, learning, listening, and preparing to reshape the world above.
-Where others wield steel and faith, the Goblins wield cunning and an instinctive attunement to the ebb and flow of life.
-While they can be as violent or self serving as any other tribe, their time in the delicate caverns has left them with a need for balance, not out of goodness, but out of self preservation.
+Unseen and overlooked by the other tribes, they moved in shadow and silence.
+Learning, listening, planning, and preparing to reshape the world above.
+Where other tribes wield steel and faith with brutish violence, the Goblins combine cunning with and an instinctive attunement to the ebb and flow of life.
+While at times they can be as violent or self serving as any other tribe, their life in the delicate caverns of the depths have left them with a need for balance over conquest.
+It is not out of goodness, but out of an instinctual self preservation.

 In their hearts they know: